 They assess the primary purpose of the dandruff shampoo, by examining the active ingredients present in the formulation.
 These active ingredients are designed to control specific types of dandruff and we’ll explain what those are.

-Our reviews will also assess the rest of the formulation, deconstructing the shampoos to their constituent parts and describe the key ones in detail.
+Our reviews will also assess the rest of the formulation, deconstructing the shampoos into their constituent parts and describing the key ones in detail.

 Unlike most review sites, our reviewers personally try every shampoo they review and they also assess how the shampoo washes, how it smells, and look at the price point in their market.
 These may be medicated shampoos, but that doesn’t mean we want to compromise on a little bit of luxury!